ruggeri/tech-notes/randos/books.md

     * Also had good stuff about theory of relational data; I had read that years ago.
     * Even the parallel DB stuff is pretty good.
+* Designing Data-Intensive Applications
+    * Love it.
+Everything I want to talk about and cover in my architecture lecture series.
 * Distributed Algorithms (Lynch)
     * Started.
 The style here is pretty brutal.
 Totally comprehensive.
     * I feel like I'm not super-interested in the theory of